eHabitat/ehabitat/docs/source/contributing/sphinx_doc_build.md

 If you are using Docker, see {ref}`building_doc_with_docker`.

 ## Using sphinx locally
-TimeXAI provides a `Makefile` to manage all doc building tasks.
+eHabitat provides a `Makefile` to manage all doc building tasks.

 ### Base workflow: `make html`
 To build the documentation you will need to execute `make html` on the command line.